 By Janice M. Lauer

 Edited by Patricia Sullivan and Catherine Hobbs

 Invention in Rhetoric and Composition examines issues that have surrounded historical and contemporary theories and pedagogies of rhetorical invention, citing a wide array of positions on these issues in both primary rhetorical texts and secondary interpretations.
 It presents theoretical disagreements over the nature, purpose, and epistemology of invention and pedagogical debates over such issues as the relative importance of art, talent, imitation, and practice in teaching discourse...
 More

 The WAC Clearinghouse supports teachers of writing across the disciplines.
 The site receives support from Colorado State University and from its editorial staff and editorial review board and its hundreds of members who, through their collaborative efforts, add to and update information on the site.
-For more information about the Clearinghouse, please see our contact information page.
+For more information about the Clearinghouse, please see our site information page.
 Parlor Press (http://www.parlorpress.com) is an independent publisher of scholarly and trade titles in print and multimedia formats, including Acrobat eBook and Night Kitchen (TK3).
 For submission information or to find out about Parlor Press publications visit the Web site, write to Parlor Press (3015 Brackenberry Drive, Anderson, SC 29621), e-mail David Blakesley at email@example.com, or call (765) 409-2649.